In-patient luxury rehab center in Thailand

 Who is affected by schizophreniform disorder?

-Men and women alike are affected by the schizophreniform disorder, just the age of onset differs.
-Men develop symptoms at a younger age than women.
-Women tend to develop schizophreniform disorder between the ages of 24 and 35.
 Generally speaking, people with a personal or family history of schizophrenia and other psychotic disorders are affected by this mental illness.
-The illness also affects people who have experienced trauma in life and haven’t processed it in a healthy manner.
-The disorder may also affect persons who abuse psychoactive substances such as cannabis.
+The illness additionally affects people who have experienced trauma in life and haven’t processed it in a healthy manner.
+The disorder affects persons who abuse psychoactive substances such as cannabis as well.

 • Family history of psychotic disorders (e.g., schizophrenia) and other mental disorders